DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_agent_installation_bk.md

 ### Step 3.
 Create the working directory on the HPC

 Use SSH to login to the HPC, then, download `mdo_agent_work` repo from [here](https://github.com/DAFoam/mdo_agent_work/archive/refs/heads/hpc.zip).
-Note: this link is DIFFERENT from the one from Options A and B above.
+Note: this link is DIFFERENT from other modes.

 Unzip it and you will see a folder called `mdo_agent_work-hpc`.
 Rename it to `mdo_agent_work`.
 This will be the main working directory for your agents.
 You can put `mdo_agent_work` anywhere on the HPC, e.g., `/home/your_user_name/mdo_agent_work`.